lukaszgaza/functional-programming-principles-in-scala/patmat/README.md

 A Huffman code can be represented by a binary tree whose leaves represent the characters that should be encoded.

 The leaf nodes have associated with them a weight which denotes the frequency of appearance of that character.
-In the example below, the character A has the highest weight 8, while F for example has weight 1.

 Every branching node of the code tree can be thought of as a set containing the characters present in the leaves below it.
 The weight of a branching node is the total weight of the leaves below it: this information is necessary for the construction of the tree.